Exhibits & ProgramsGreat programs run by teens for teens in their local community.

 Teen Science Cafés are opportunities for teens to talk with local scientists and researchers about current and cutting-edge ideas in science and technology, all in a relaxed and informal setting.
 Teen Science Cafés are free to attend, feature free snacks and hands-on activities, and are run by teens for teens in their local community.
 Follow Pacific Science Center’s Teen Science Cafés on Facebook and Instagram.

-These programs are a special teen-focused version (ie; adults not allowed) of our regular Science Cafés, which are open to all ages.
+These programs are a special teen-focused version (ie; adults not allowed) of our Science in the City lectures, which are open to all ages.
 For questions about Teen Science Cafés or its leadership team, email@example.com.

 Our events take place at: